-Those foreign born who lived among the Israelites at the time of Moses could worship God as fully and freely as any native-born citizen.
-The Bible says, however, that they were expected to obey God's Law and were subject to the same penalties for disobedience as those born in the land.
+Those foreign born who lived in Israel could worship the true God as fully as any native-born citizen.
+The Bible does says, however, that they were expected to obey God's Law and were subject to the same penalties for disobedience as those born in the land.
 If they did obey, they could experience all the blessings that came with obedience to God's way just like any Israelite citizen.

-The primary differences between natural citizens and uncircumcised aliens were that the latter could not eat the Passover (unless they got circumcised - Exodus 12:43 - 48) and were not released (if bondservants) in the Year of Jubilee (Exodus 12:43, 45; Leviticus 25:45,46).
+The primary differences between natural citizens and uncircumcised aliens were that the latter could not eat the Passover (unless they were circumcised - Exodus 12:43 - 48) and were not released (if bondservants) in the Year of Jubilee (Exodus 12:43, 45, Leviticus 25:45 - 46).

 The treatment of strangers found in the Old Testament was carried over into New Testament times when God's blessings would be available to people of all nations.
 The apostles and elders who gathered for what is known as the "Jerusalem conference" (Acts 15) recognized this truth.
 They placed no greater responsibility upon Gentile believers than that expressed in the Law of Moses.
 For whatever reason, they found it necessary to name four specific obligations (Acts 15:20), but beyond that, they knew that any other instructions were unnecessary.